 At the end of the course, I will calculate your base participation grade on the 100-point scale from page 1.
 This is done by comparing the total number of points you earned with the class average using z-scores.
 (Your z-score represents the number of standard deviations you are from the class average.)
 Students who are exactly average will earn a base participation grade of 90.00.
 Meanwhile, above average students will earn a base participation grade of 90.01 or higher, and below average students will earn a base participation grade of 89.99 or lower.
+The student with the most participation points earns a base participation grade of 100.00.

-In-class participation influences your base participation grade based on consideration of the items below.
+After calculating your base participation grade, in-class participation will then influence your overall participation grade based on consideration of the items below.